fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 - Trevor Owens and Jesse Johnston, [Archivists as Peers in Digital Public History](https://osf.io/preprints/lissa/4hvtb/).

 ### Thursday (Apr 11)
+{% include alert.html class='danger' title='Campus History Test' text="
+Building off our testfiles checkpoint: for today, put a dummy Markdown file for your UNM space (with appropriate file name) in our [essays folder in our repository](https://github.com/unm-campus-histories/spaces/tree/master/docs/essays) and be sure you can get at least one image to show up that you've saved in our [images folder](https://github.com/unm-campus-histories/spaces/tree/master/docs/essays/images).
+Remember you add images by navigating to the the images folder and either dragging and dropping a single file, or click on 'choose your files' and select a bunch at once (much easier!).
+If you confused about code, USE THE SAMPLE!
+"%}

+{% include alert.html class='warning' title='Campus History Test' text="
+If your images aren't showing up, there is 99% change you referencing the wrong filename or folder.
+- check the file extension (.jpg, .jpeg, .JPG, .png)
+- check capitalization (mesa-vista is NOT THE SAME as Mesa-Vista)
+- check for spaces and dashes (mesa-vista is NOT THE SAME as mesa vista)
+- make sure your image file is where it is supposed to be, in docs/essays/images.
+- make sure your image path in your code starts with `images\` "%}

 Pick one of these two and be ready to discuss:
 - Andrew Hurley, “Chasing the Frontiers of Digital Technology: Public History Meets the Digital Divide,” _The Public Historian_ 38, no. 1 (2016): 69–88.
 - Bruce Wyman et al., “Digital Storytelling in Museums: Observations and Best Practices,” _Curator: The Museum Journal_ 54, no. 4 (2011): 461–68.